Whether he sang '50s country ballads or the Nashville Sound, Jim Reeves songs defined class for future generations of crooners.

 2."Welcome to My World"

-Timing was everything for Reeves' second-greatest song.
+Timing was everything for this Jim Reeves song.
 Had any number of the artists to later cover it--including Dean Martin and Elvis Presley--cut it first, it'd be one of their top-five tunes instead.
 The Ray Winkler and John Hathcock love song was that much of a sure thing in a golden age for pop singers.

 1. "He'll Have to Go"